 SHW556.1 No horses less than 3 years of age may be exhibited.

-SHW556.2 No hoof polish.
+SHW556.2 No hoof polish or hoof black.

-SHW556.3 No braided or banded manes/tails or tail extensions, except in any VRH or RHC class where roping is involved, the horses mane may be braided for a distance of I2"- I6" in front of the saddle pad.
+SHW556.3 No braided or banded manes/tails or tail extensions, except in any VRH or RHC class where roping is involved, the horses mane may be braided for a distance of 12"- 16" in front of the saddle pad.
 No ribbons or other kind of ornamentation will be allowed.